A curriculum driven by our vision

 The Main Curriculum

 The curriculum taught at King Solomon is broad and balanced and is based on the national curriculum.
-However, in order to develop students’ international mindedness, the main curriculum is tailored to embed the International Baccalaureate learner profile.

 The International Business